Hanna Kanapatskaya

-Biography
+Early life and education

-Hanna Kanapatskaya was born in the late Soviet era on 29 October 1976 in Minsk.
+Hanna Kanapatskaya was born on 29 October 1976 in Minsk.
 Her father Anatoly Trukhanovich is a dollar millionaire and her mother is a housewife.
-She completed her education at the Minsk School no 55 and graduated from the Faculty of Law at the Belarusian State University.
+She completed her education at the Minsk School no. 55 and graduated from the Faculty of Law at the Belarusian State University (BSU).
+She is no longer married, but has two children – Alyaksey, who studied economics at BSU, and Anastasia, who studies in Austria.

 Political career

 She contested at the 2016 Belarusian parliamentary election representing the United Civic Party and was elected as a deputy of the House of Representatives.
 She won a seat in the 97th electoral district in the Kastryjčnickaja district of Minsk and was elected to the lower house of Belarus National Assembly as just one of only two opposition candidates along with Alena Anisim.
 The instance also made her and one other independent candidate to be the first opposition MPs being represented in parliament of Belarus since 2004.

 She stepped down from the position of parliamentary deputy in 2019 after a fallout with the United Civic Party following the 2019 Belarusian parliamentary election, where the party failed to receive any seats.
 She also reported to have run for the position of member of parliament in 2019 but the signatures were invalidated by the Central Election Commission of Belarus.